There is a lot more to properly feeding your Maltese than just filling up their dog bowl a few times a day.

 If you have a very active puppy or dog or anyage, you may find that you will need to increase the amount of dog food.

 6 Months Old Maltese puppies can work down from 4 meals to 3 meals or from 3 meals to 2 meals.
 At this time, you can offer 1.5 ounce (42 grams) for every 2 pounds of body weight.
-Teething is done and your Maltese should be able to chew on dry dog food, which not only is good for his or her teeth, but better for the digestive system.
+Teething is done and your Maltese should be able to chew on dry dog food, which not only is good for his or her teeth, but better for the digestive system in regard to dry VS wet commercial food.

 Food should be served in the same spot, at the same times each day; this gives the Maltese pup a sense of organization and reliability.
 A small puppy is going through a major change from mom's milk to real dog food.
 Knowing when and where meals will be served is very important for the dog.